 We also painted a few other cardboard rolls to create some more favorite characters.

-A pair of buck teeth and a brown pipe cleaner created Mater, our favorite tow truck.
+A pair of buck teeth cut from white paper and a brown pipe cleaner as a tow hook created Mater, our favorite tow truck.

 And of course we made one yellow, just like the newest race car.